DON’T LIKE YOUR JOB? DON’T LIKE YOUR MARRIAGE? KIDS ANNOYING YOU?

 Taking responsibility for your end of the deal is where it’s at.
 That is the road to integrated wholeness.
 Taking responsibility includes owning your side of things, learning and growing from it.

-The challenging thing here is to consider that we could be the creators of the difficult situations that we are standing in.
-But sometimes this is true.
+The challenging thing here is to consider that we could be the creators of the difficult situations 💩 that we are standing in.

-But, self respect and meaning is what allows me to get up in the morning with a smile on my face, and love and purpose in my heart.
-And it is a feeling that is so deep and enduring that I don’t need distractions and proxies to help me feel whole.
+Self respect and meaning is what allows me to get up in the morning with a smile on my face, and love and purpose in my heart.
+And it is a feeling that is so deep and enduring that I don’t need distractions and pick me ups to help me feel whole.

 It might feel counterintuitive.
 It might feel exposed and vulnerable to own your shit 100%, to lay it all out on the table and to take a serious look at your life and where you might be running immature patterns and avoiding responsibility.
 Well, it is exposed and vulnerable.
 I won’t lie.
 But it is so cleansing and refreshing that you won’t ever want to go back.